Charlene717/IR_Project_Cha/README.md

 ## Introduction

-In this project, we search the keywords and have text-statistics for the PubMed XML files and Twitter JASON files by the UI of R shinyapp.
+In this project, we can search the keywords and have text-statistics for the PubMed XML files and Twitter JASON files by the UI of R shinyapp.

 We can directly visit the URL: [http://XXXXX](http://xxxxx/) to perform the above operations or have the following step in R: